 Eligible homeowners may have previously received assistance from other sources for the repair of their storm- damaged property.
 The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act), as amended, 42 U.S.C. §5121 et seq., prohibits any person, business concern, or other entity from receiving federal funds for any part of such loss as to which he/she has received financial assistance under any other program, from private insurance, charitable assistance, or any other source.
 During the application process, the applicant must report any and all assistance received from other sources for the repair, replacement, or reconstruction of their storm-damaged property.
 Previous funds received and reported by the applicant are verified by HRRP during the duplication of benefits (DOB) review process.
+As subsequent disasters (Hurricane Helene, Hurricane Milton) have occurred since the time of the Ian HRRP launch, applicants will be required to self-report any funding received for subsequent storms prior to completion of contract signing.
 Not all previous assistance received constitutes a duplication of benefits.

-To determine if a duplication of benefit exists, HRRP first considers the "total assistance" available to each applicant.
+To determine if a duplication of benefit exists, HRRP first considers the "total assistance" available to each applicant for Hurricane Ian, Hurricane Helene, Hurricane Milton, and any subsequent storm recovery.
 Total assistance includes all reasonably identifiable financial assistance available to the applicant.
 Total assistance does not include personal assets such as money in a savings account or credit cards.
 After total assistance has been determined, HRRP subtracts non-duplicative assistance received.
 Non-duplicative assistance is: (i) assistance provided for a different purpose than HRRP funds; or (ii) assistance provided for the same purpose as HRRP funds that was expended for a different eligible use.